 We've only just begun to scratch the surface of biking around Cranbrook to the south of Kimberley.

-Below are my personal recommendations for the area:
+Below are a few personal recommendations for the area:

 The Chief Isadore Rail Trail - From the Isadore Canyon Trailhead, follow the wide gravel rail trail out of town heading towards Highway 393.
 The trail climbs very gradually and then begins its descent, losing 92 metres of height in a lovely beginner-friendly outing.